What is Romania known for?

 Bucharest is also regarded as the European city with the highest tourism potential for development.
 What’s there to see and do in Bucharest, you ask?
 Check out my recommendations (as a local) on some amazing things to see and do in Bucharest, Romania.

 I also recommend checking our some rooftop bars in Bucharest, try the vegan restaurants and check out the only urban delta in Europe, Vacaresti Delta in Bucharest.

 Romanian Carpathians (mountains and hikes)

-Romania has a diverse geography and it is famous for its Carpathian mountains.
-The highest peak is Moldoveanu Peak (2544m) but there are many natural parks which offer plenty of trails and hiking inspiration.
+Romania has a diverse geography and it is famous for its Carpathian Mountains.
+The highest peak is Moldoveanu Peak (2544m) but there are many natural parks that offer plenty of trails and hiking inspiration.